ADALabUCSD/DeepPostures/MSSE-2021/README.md

 **Model Selection:** Notice that this script relies on several hyperparameters required for training the model such as learning rate, batch size, and BiLSTM window size etc. The script comes with set of default values for these parameters.
 However, you may need to tweak these parameters for your dataset to get the best performance.

 **Transfer Learning:** Instead of start training a model from scratch, you can also start with an existing model and tune it for your dataset.
 This is also called transfer learning and can be used to train a high-quality model with limited amount of training data.
-Currently we support transfer learning using the `CHAP_ACT_AUSDIAB` model.
-In order to use transfer learning pass the `--transfer-learning-model CHAP_ACT_AUSDIAB` option when invoking the `train_model.py` script.
+Currently we support transfer learning using the `CHAP_ALL_ADULTS` model.
+In order to use transfer learning pass the `--transfer-learning-model CHAP_ALL_ADULTS` option when invoking the `train_model.py` script.
 Note that with transfer learning only the training hyperparameters (e.g., batch size, learning rate, num epochs etc.) can be tweaked.
 The architectural hyperparameters (e.g., BiLSTM window size, CNN window size) will be set to the values of the source model.
 When transfer learning, it is recommeded to use a low learning rate (e.g., 0.00001) to avoid overfitting.

 ## Generating Predictions using a Custom-Trained Model
 After training your own model you can use it to generate predictions by passing the model checkpoint path to the `make_predictions.py` script as follows: